MASTIX

 Pre-trade analysis, hedging, desk decisions, and trade-to-portfolio risk

-What both products share
+What both products run on

 Audit Trail